Realitaetsverlust/icarus-server-linux/README.md

 Now you're ready for the server installation.
 Execute `install_server.sh`.
 It'll ask you for the name of the server (the one displayed in the server browser) and the ports it should use.
 I've used somewhat sane defaults, but you can change them however you like.

+## Launching the server

-Once the installation succeeded, execute `launch_server.sh`.
+Simply execute `launch_server.sh`.
 I recommend using screen or tmux to avoid being locked into the terminal.
 Then you're ready to play!

 ## Hickups